The Power Of Print

 I’ve learned a lot from Carmen Busquets, who’s an investor at VINAYA.

 What apps keep you sane?

 Soundcloud and since recently, Slack.
 Email is not my strongest suit.

 If you could only wear one piece from your collection, what would it be and why?

 Lately, I’ve been wearing our ALTRUIS Phoenix collection, which comes out later this year.
 I’m a big fan of the double leather strap bracelet with a little more of a ‘rebel’ flair.
-I’m always wearing at least one piece of ALTRUIS jewelry paired with my other jewelry, and it never fails to start the conversation at a party.
+I’m always wearing at least one piece of ALTRUIS jewellery paired with my other jewellery, and it never fails to start the conversation at a party.